Biden camp fixes climate plan after reports it copied other writings

 "Several citations, some from sources cited in other parts of the plan, were inadvertently left out of the final version of the 22-page document.
 As soon as we were made aware of it, we updated to include the proper citations," the campaign said in a statement.

-Biden's first campaign for president back in 1988 was derailed after he was accused of plagiarizing parts of a speech from a British politician in the Democratic debate.
+Biden's first campaign for president in the 1988 race was derailed after he was accused of plagiarizing parts of a speech from a British politician in the Democratic debate.
+The then-Delaware senator said afterward it was a mistake and noted he'd attributed the speech correctly on the campaign trail, but he was then hit by reports he'd plagiarized in an article while in law school in 1965.

+Biden had to send a letter to the Syracuse University College of Law faculty pleading not to be expelled, The New York Times reported.
+"My intent was not to deceive anyone," Biden reportedly wrote, explaining he had misunderstood footnoting rules.
+"For if it were, I would not have been so blatant."